What is Acoustic Emission Testing?

 Acoustic emission can be compared to small earthquakes in the material.
 Unlike destructive monitoring, this technique continuously tracks a device for faults, allowing large structures and devices to be inspected when in service with minimal disruption.
 Acoustic emission sources (and thus damage) can be located using multiple sensors.
 The signal analysis may also be used to assess the existence of various source mechanisms.

-The two types of AE testing are transient and continuous.
-The transient method extracts features such as peak amplitude, signal capacity, and burst duration from AE bursts that exceed a threshold (loudness level).
+Transient Method: The transient method extracts features such as peak amplitude, signal capacity, and burst duration from AE bursts that exceed a threshold (loudness level).
 These characteristics are then used to determine the state of the item under evaluation.
 This approach is ideal for inspecting structures for flaws like cracks.

-The continuous method records all AE within a given time frame, such as one-tenth of a second.
+Continuous Method: The continuous method records all AE within a given time frame, such as one-tenth of a second.
 The average signal level and root-mean-squared (RMS) values are extracted after that.
 This approach is well suited to applications where there is a lot of background AE or where the AE amplitude is low, such as gearbox testing or leak detection.

 Acoustic emission monitoring can be performed in a lab or the field, and it can be done for short periods (a few hours) or more extended periods (a few months).
 Data can be analyzed remotely using wireless data relay methods.